 If the sort of specialist experience, you’re looking for is hard to find or comes with a hefty fee increase, be a little open-minded.
 All you really need them to specialise in is Facebook and Instagram ads!

-I specialise in Facebook Ads for Property Companies, Holiday Let Companies, Arts Organisations, Antique Dealers and individual Artists and Craftsmen.
+I specialise in Facebook Ads for Property Companies, Holiday Let Companies, Schools, Arts Organisations, Antique Dealers and individual Artists and Craftsmen.
 But can turn my hand to most industries and will always advise if I am not the right Ads Manager for you.

 What about strategy and budget?